 The return times for the DAS do not expire!
 If you cannot make it back by the return time, don’t worry.
 Just get there when you can and enjoy the ride at that time.

-You may use the DAS in conjunction with the new Fastpass+ system.
+You may use the DAS in conjunction with the new Genie+ system.
+The 2 systems work separately in your account and do not interfere with each other.
 However, you may only receive one DAS return time at a time.
-You will not be able to receive another return time for a different ride until the first one is signed off by a cast member.
+You will not be able to receive another return time for a different ride until the first one is redeemed.

 No. You only need to request the DAS one time during your stay.
 It will cover all the parks with the exception of the water parks at Walt Disney World.
 And it covers both parks at Disneyland.